intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/k8s.md

     intelanalytics/hyper-zoo:latest bash
 ```

-**Note:** to launch the client container, `-v /etc/kubernetes:/etc/kubernetes:` and `-v /root/.kube:/root/.kube` are required to specify the path of kube config and installation.
+**Note:** to create the client container, `-v /etc/kubernetes:/etc/kubernetes:` and `-v /root/.kube:/root/.kube` are required to specify the path of kube config and installation.

 To specify more arguments, use: